jesu-m0/DeltaHunter/README.md

 Any circuit **will still work** — DeltaHunter auto-detects braking zones and creates generic sectors (Corner 1, Corner 2, etc.) based on speed, brake, and throttle data.
 The analysis is fully functional, but sector names won't match real corner names and the boundaries may not be as precise as hand-tuned circuits.

-## Why only Assetto Corsa Competizione?
+## Why only Assetto Corsa?

 It's what I race.
-I built DeltaHunter to compare my laps against faster drivers in my league and understand where I was losing time.
-ACC uses the MoTeC `.ld` binary format for telemetry logging, which is what DeltaHunter parses.
+I built DeltaHunter to compare my laps against faster drivers and understand where I was losing time.
+AC uses the MoTeC `.ld` binary format for telemetry logging, which is what DeltaHunter parses.

 Other sims that export MoTeC `.ld` files (iRacing with third-party tools, rFactor 2, etc.) might work but are untested.
 If you try it and it works (or doesn't), let me know.